U.S. Democrats take first step to go it alone on Biden's COVID-19 aid

-WASHINGTON (Reuters) - Democrats in the U.S. Senate on Tuesday took the first step toward fast-tracking President Joe Biden’s proposed $1.9 trillion coronavirus aid bill without Republican support.
+WASHINGTON (Reuters) - Democrats in the U.S. Congress on Tuesday took the first steps toward advancing President Joe Biden’s proposed $1.9 trillion coronavirus aid plan without Republican support.

 The Senate voted along party lines, with Democrats edging out Republicans 50-49, to open debate on a fiscal 2021 budget resolution with coronavirus aid spending instructions.
 Using this strategy unlocks a legislative tool needed for Democrats to enact Biden’s package in the face of Republican opposition.

+Republicans used the ploy when they controlled Congress in 2017 to pass a sweeping tax reform bill without Democratic support.

-Republicans have pushed back on Biden’s $1.9 trillion price tag, which follows $4 trillion in COVID-19 aid last year.
+Republicans have pushed back on the Democratic president’s price tag, which follows $4 trillion in COVID-19 aid last year.

+Later on Tuesday, the House followed the Senate to begin debate on the budget resolution, voting 216-210, with no Republicans joining in support.

+The debates are expected to last through the week.
+Once the budget resolution is passed, Democrats will still have to write a separate, detailed COVID-19 relief bill, meaning it could be early to mid-March before final votes are cast on a bill for Biden to sign into law.

 “We’re off to a totally partisan start,” Republican leader Mitch McConnell told reporters.